juice-shop/pwning-juice-shop/part1/customization.md

 You can also run a config directly in one command (on Linux) via `NODE_ENV=nameOfYourConfig npm start`.
-By default the `config/default.yml` config is used which generates the original OWASP Juice Shop look & feel and inventory.Please note that it is not necessary to run `npm install` after switching customization configurations.
+By default the `config/default.yml` config is used which generates the original OWASP Juice Shop look & feel and inventory.
+Please note that it is not necessary to run `npm install` after switching customization configurations.